Texas

 Work Requirement

-You must perform at least 8 hours of paid nursing-related services during your 2-year certification period to be eligible for renewal.
+You must perform at least 8 hours of paid nursing services during your certification period to be eligible for renewal.

 Employer Verification

 Your employer verifies your work hours directly through the registry system.
-Ensure your employer has your correct registry number on file.
+Keep your contact information current with your employer.

 Frequently Asked Questions